zozo5085/pglp-seg/README.md

 - Pseudo-label JSON files used by training are stored in `text/`.
 - Checkpoint paths use `weights/*.pth`.
 - Prediction outputs are written to `outputs/`.
-- Generated predictions, checkpoints, local datasets, and local visualization outputs are not tracked in git.